bigjimmy/puzzleboss2/README.md

     - Create database for puzzleboss to use (enter name in appropriate puzzleboss.yaml variable)
     - Create user with password for puzzleboss to use, and grant all permissions on above database
     - Import puzzleboss.sql (in scripts subdir) using mysql with the username and database created in above two steps
+    - IMPORTANT:  above step will destroy previous database.
+If you'd like to preserve solvers table, use the reset-hunt script.

 - Google Sheets Setup:
     - Set up the app authentication as documented by google, to get a `credentials.json` file.
 Place it in top level directory.